baleboy/kaggle_titanic/README.md

 ## Implementation

-The script `titanic.py` processes the data, trains a few models and picks the best one to generate the prediction for the target set.
+The script `train.py` processes the data, trains a few models and picks the best one to generate the prediction for the target set.
+The model and other helper functions needed to infer the data are saved in a pickle file.
+The script `predict.py` loads the trained model and helper functions and uses them to predict the results on a given dataset.

 ### Data Processing